 Dawn of Infamy featured an Honor Parade of World War II veterans, remarks by dignitaries, and a keynote address from Pulitzer Prize winner and military historian Rick Atkinson, author of the New York Times best-selling Liberation Trilogy, a narrative history of America's role in the liberation of Europe during World War II.
 A special recognition ceremony was a key part of the program, during which each World War II Veteran in attendance received a commemorative medallion designed for the occasion.

+More than 80 WWII veterans, 100 active-duty military escorts, and hundreds of family and friends gathered to honor the men and women of the greatest generation for their service, while hundreds more participated at livestream viewing sites across the state.
 Afternoon activities followed the program, involving the Commission's partner organizations and museums from across the state.
-Among them were the Voices of Freedom mobile recording studio set up by the Americans in Wartime Museum to record oral histories from veterans, and VCU's Virtual Curation Laboratory, who demonstrated 3D scanning and printing of artifacts and showcased the project's 3D printed World War I and World War II object replicas.
+Among them were the Voices of Freedom mobile recording studio set up by the Americans in Wartime Museum to record oral histories from veterans, and VCU's Virtual Curation Laboratory, who demonstrated 3D scanning and printing of artifacts and showcased the project's 3D printed WWI and WWII object replicas.

 The event also marked the beginning of the Commission's Profiles of Honor Tour, which had its ribbon cutting and opened for visitors outside the Robins Center.
-Profiles of Honor will bring an an interactive exhibit to sites across Virginia, highlighting Virginia's role in World War I and World War II.
+Profiles of Honor will bring an an interactive exhibit to sites across Virginia, highlighting Virginia's role in WWI and WWII.

-Thank you to all who joined us on December 8 as we remember our nation's history and honor the men and women who stood in harm's way to secure our freedom.
+Thank you to all who joined us on December 8 from all across the state as we remembered our nation's history, and honored the men and women who stood in harm's way to secure our freedom.

 Watch highlights from Stafford County's WWII Veteran's Tribute Livestream location!